 Back in the Middle Ages, when Leiden used to be surrounded by walls, it had eight access points.
 The Morspoort was the western access to the city and nowadays it is one of the two gates which lasted after more than 400 years of history.
 Although it was not the most pleasant way to enter Leiden since it was a place to display the bodies of hanged criminal, today it is a grandiose defensive monument with a patio for those looking for a refreshing pit-stop.

 One of the most famous canals of Leiden, the Galgewater got its name from the gallows which were installed near the canal's banks to execute the outlaws of the time.
-Nowadays, this sinister side is no longer truth; this canal is used for rowing training and boat rides and parking.
+Nowadays, this sinister side is no longer truth; this canal is used for rowing training and boat rides.

 Built in the XIII century as part of the defensive moat system of Leiden, the Rapenburg evolved to be the most famous and fashionable canal in the city and maybe in the whole Netherlands.
 Flanked by imposing mansions, University buildings, museums and even the oldest botanical garden of the country, this enchanting canal was the address of rich merchants and famous faculty professors as well as Royal members during their studies' years.